agential-ai/agential/README.md

 ------------

     ├── data
     │   ├── external         <- Data from third party sources.
     │   ├── interim          <- Intermediate data that has been transformed.
     │   ├── processed        <- The final, canonical data sets for modeling.
     │   └── raw              <- The original, immutable data dump.
     │
     ├── discussion_agents    <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes a Python module.
+    │   ├── __init__.py
     │   │
-    │   ├── data           <- Scripts to download or generate data.
+    │   ├── memory           <- Memory-related modules.
-    │   │   └──
+    │   │   └── base_memory
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling.
-    │   │   └──
+    │   └── model            <- Model/agent-related modules.
-    │   │
+    │       └── base_agent
-    │   └── models         <- Scripts to train models and then use trained models to make │       └──               predictions.
     │
     ├── docs                 <- A default Sphinx project; see sphinx-doc.org for details.
     │
     ├── models               <- Trained and serialized models, model predictions, or model summaries.
     │
     ├── notebooks            <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                           the creator's initials, and a short `-` delimited description, e.g.
     │                           `1.0-jqp-initial-data-exploration`.
     │
     ├── references           <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports              <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures          <- Generated graphics and figures to be used in reporting.
     │
     ├── tests                <- Tests.

 --------